ACantu33/biol1555-final-project/README.md

 ```{Julia}
 genus_FC_sample = count(genusify(species_sample))
 ```
-3) For this population, request the Plotly API to produce and store a bar chart displaying this frequency count distribution.
+3) For this population, request the Plotly API to produce and store a bar graph displaying this frequency count distribution.
 ```{Julia}
 createBar(genus_FC, bargraph_name)
 ```